cifkam/clip-search/README.md

    ```

 ### Setting up the image library
 By default the application searches for images in `flask/db_images` directory.
 You can either create the directory and copy your image files here (including any subdirectories), or you can create symlink that points to your desired destination.
 Alternatively, you can change the image library path by modifying the value of `DB_IMAGES_ROOT` in the [flask/settings.json](flask/settings.json) file.
 Note that specifying e.g. root of your filesystem is not considered safe as this will give access to ANY file of your filesystem through the application endpoints.
-Also, changing the path after the application already created its database will cause error in displaying the image results, in that case please [reset the databse](#reseting-and-refreshing-the-image-databse).
+Also, changing the path after the application already created its database will cause error in displaying the image results, in that case please [reset the library](#reseting-and-refreshing-the-image-library).

 #### Example images and models
 We provide a subset of images from the [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) and already pre-computed embeddings for this subset.
 If you wish to try our application without waiting for the embeddings to create for you own images, you can follow the next steps: